CompadreP/prefecture_ratings_server/README.rst

         "document": <str>  // base64
     }

-If user is responsible for sub_component only:
+If user is responsible for sub_element only:

 .. code-block:: javascript